The card machine market is denser than ever, meaning fees are more competitive and contracts more suitable for small businesses.

 Costs in brief

 It varies hugely how much merchants pay individually.
-High-volume, large businesses with a consistent sales history get lower rates than small businesses with no sales history.
+High-volume, large businesses with a consistent sales history get lower rates than small businesses with none.

-The pricing structure also looks different depending on whether you rent or buy the terminals.
+The pricing structure also depends on whether you rent or buy the terminals.
 For example, a small business might pay:

 - Rental: £20 per month to rent a high-quality card machine, 1% on average per transaction and miscellaneous account fees